mindscan-de/FutureSQR/README.md

 Attention: The implementation of a Proof of Concept has been started.

-Also there is a developer backend - but has hard coded values in it and no error handling and such.
+Also there is a developer backend - but it has hard coded values in it and no error handling and such.
-This developer backend does not persist any of the data, and only provides in-memory-storage.
+This developer backend doesn't persist any of the data, and only provides in-memory-storage.
 The current state after 9 weeks of working on it in my spare time can be seen in the [Screenshot Gallery](Gallery/README.md)

 ## Principles of Development